TheMrityunjayPathak/Feature-Engineering/README.md

 ## Feature Engineering

-- A feature, also called a dimension is an input variable used to generate model predictions.
+- A feature also called a dimension is an input variable used to generate model predictions.
 - Feature engineering is the process of transforming raw data into relevant information.

 ## Theoretical Foundations